 His recent work includes a song cycle with composer Jenni Pinnock called Cracked Voices.

+Graham is a member of the Society of Authors and the National Association of Writers in Education.
 He is open to commissions, creative collaborations and running workshops.

 Despite his northern namesake, Graham has – unfortunately – never worked on the railway and does not talk in rhyming couplets.